 This short walk is on the lodging property of Belknap Hot Springs Resort along the McKenzie River.
 From the lodge amble along a wide flat gravel path until you stumble across a side path leading to an ancient-looking water garden in the midst of the riverside woods.
 Elegant pools and fountains, moss-covered, with minimal landscaping, make an atmosphere of mystery and discovery.

 The garden is beautiful and unexpected.
 After a few photos and some quiet reflection, walk back to the lodge for a hot springs soak.
-Day passes are available or stay the night.
+One-hour passes are available or stay the night.

 Baker Beach Trail